|Mitsubishi Crystal Mover (Changi Airport Skytrain)|

 - The transit one-cabin train service between Terminal 3 and Terminal 3 Gates A15 – A21 (Stations A & A South)

 The exterior of Changi Airport Skytrains are painted in a base livery of silver and grey, blending in with the color scheme of the airport terminal buildings.
 However, many units are decorated with colorful promotional liveries.
 Trains come in two interior color schemes: Blue for Public area trains, and Orange for Transit area trains.

 All Skytrains have four wide-opening doors, two on each side.
 The interior features longitudinal seating at both ends of the car for a total of 8 seats, with a spacious standing area in the middle of the car for baggage and trolleys.
 At the ends of every car, an equipment housing offers a flat platform for additional seating.
 Trains were also fitted with two LED text displays located near the ceiling which display travel information, and two media screens displaying Airport promotional material.

 Emergency Exits are located at both ends of every train, with a ramp that can be deployed in an emergency.
 Within the cabin, Intercom Units enable passengers to speak with staff in an emergency.

-Trains can be formed of either one car, or two cars coupled together.
+Trains can be formed of either one car, two cars or three cars coupled together.